 - “You Are Special: An exhibit from the Max Lucado Papers”

-This exhibition was curated by Mac Ice and Carisse Berryhill and was on display in the ACU Library Learning Commons from October 2019-present.
+This exhibition was curated by Mac Ice and Carisse Berryhill and was on display in the ACU Library Learning Commons from October 2019-February 2020.
 Graphics were designed by Chai Green.
 This digital exhibit was prepared by Amanda Dietz, November 1, 2019.